SuperCarryDFY/Blog/content/post/Learning What Not to Segment A New Perspective on FewShot Segmentation.md

 ![image.png](https://s2.loli.net/2022/08/25/cUieTg3LOa1ZN2k.png)

 I read the paper in the first month when I came in MiLab.
 However, at that time I could not recognize the quality of this method (I usually don't read the experiment carefully).
 It appeared when I was reading another paper called "Holistic Prototype Activation for Few-Shot Segmentation".
-The HPA performs well but can not beat BAM (although HPA have loss parameter to train, obviously).
+The HPA performs well but can not beat BAM (although HPA have less parameter to train, obviously).
 So I decided to read this paper again.

 ## ABSTRACT & INTRODUCTION